yenh-cs/integration-test/README.md

 * Reactjs
 * Svelte

-In the mean while the backend is still in backlog, we use the json-server library to help proxy our API on local so that new/updated/deleted todos will indeed be persisted within the db.json file.
+While the backend is still in backlog, we use the json-server library to help proxy our API on local so that new/updated/deleted todos will indeed be persisted within the db.json file.

 # Start the server